Updated 5-26-2008

 |

 Another way to build an internal weathervane or finial support pipe in the new cap is to make the cap steeper than the roof, so there is a hollow space above the roof peak.
-Or you would need to have the roof peak cut down about a foot from the peak.
+Or you would need to have the roof peak cut down about a foot lower.
 This way we can make an upper and a lower support for that pipe we install in the center to insert the decoration into.
-The bottom of the pipe is capped off to seal it.
-We also provide the caulk and copper shims to lock the shaft in place, so it will not rotate.
-It is still be removable in case you change your mind, or find a decoration you like better.
-Also, in case some sort of damage occurs to that decoration, it then can be repaired or changed.
+The bottom of the pipe is capped off to seal it water tight.
+I also provide the copper shims to lock the shaft of a weathervane in place, so the directionals will not rotate.
+It will still be removable in case you change your mind, or find a decoration you like better.
+Also, in case some sort of damage occurs to that decoration, it can be removed for repair or replacement without tools.
 We also provide an extra copper pipe cap to place over this pipe, incase the decoration is not ready for installation at the same time.
 Warning: |

 .